Even though hitting is normal for infants and toddlers, dealing with it can be tough. Discover how to stop your toddler

 Your child is still a toddler.
 This doesn’t excuse poor behavior, but many of the things kids do are still appropriate for their age.
 Hitting is, unfortunately, a way for babies to express their frustration.
 Teach him hitting isn’t acceptable, but don’t blame for stirring trouble as if he knew what he was doing.

-Your baby may hit for valid reasons: He felt hurt or confused when someone took a toy.
+Your toddler may hit for valid reasons: He felt hurt or confused when someone took a toy.
 Or when someone interrupted his one-on-one time with mommy.
 Or when someone knocked into him and he didn’t like it.

 It was just his reaction that was wrong, and in time he’ll learn hitting is wrong.
 But he’ll learn it quicker when he feels reassured his feelings are valid and he isn’t a bad person.
 That you still love him.

 Praise your toddler when she’s playing well